chgroeling/libmicroemu/docs/manual.md

      - The emulated program itself, through:
        - A specific **SVC call**.
        - **Semihosting**, which can be triggered by calls like `exit()` in the emulated program.
 Semihosting handles the exit process automatically.

+## Logging
+- `libmicroemu::StaticLogger` and `libmicroemu::NullLogger`:
+  These classes handle logging for the emulator.
+The emulator uses them to log relevant information when needed.